-Read on to find out how Dr. Gardner started vet school at 31, went on to become a hospice veterinarian, and start Lap of Love Veterinary Hospice with Dani McVety.
-Lap of Love is the largest network of veterinarians dedicated solely to end of life veterinary care.
+Discover how Dr. Mary Gardner DVM started vet school at 31 and how she went on to become a hospice veterinarian.
+Learn how Dr. Mary Gardner DVM did start Lap of Love Veterinary Hospice with Dr. Dani McVety.
+Since then, the company has grown from just one veterinarian in Tampa to more than 130 veterinarians throughout the country.
+Lap of Love is the largest network of veterinarians dedicated solely to end-of-life veterinary care.

 *Note to reader: there might be affiliate links and if you buy Magoosh or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running.*

 - 464 Pages - 10/12/2021 (Publication Date) - Harper Wave (Publisher)